 Another chilled-out suburb, Coolangatta allows you to slow down a little, without being dull.
 It has all the cafés, restaurants, pubs and bars you need for some fun on the town, but it’s most popular for its pleasant walking trails and old-school beachside charm.

 If you want good beaches and friendly people, Coolangatta is a top pick.
+Get in touch with our Tweed Heads centre for a tailored storage solution to help with your move to the Gold Coast.

 The Gold Coast’s Dining Scene